types of jobs at a hotel

 You will also need to respond to all concerns and complaints, providing prompt resolutions that keep guests satisfied with their hotel experience.
 Most of your correspondence will occur by phone or email, though in-person chats are needed from time to time as well.

 No matter how you interface with your customers, you must be able to quickly present appropriate solutions to their problems.
-Your solutions should not only ensure their satisfaction, but also abide by hotel policies.
-Your communication skills will come into play through every phase of the process as you chat with guests and rely expectations to the rest of your team.
+Your solutions should not only ensure their satisfaction but also abide by hotel policies.
+Your communication skills will come into play through every phase of the process as you chat with guests and relay expectations to the rest of your team.

 Event planning can be the ideal job for those looking for an exciting career that requires multiple skills to perform.
 The job requires strong attention to detail, the ability to communicate and negotiate effectively with both clients and vendors, budgeting skills to make the most of a client's funds, strategic planning to organize the event as well as plan for any contingencies, and the fortitude to juggle a multitude of tasks at once.